Updated 2.14.26 at 9:50pm EST

 Hi!
 I'm David.

-Below are some artifacts to supplement my application for the Cross-Functional Prompt Engineer role at Anthropic.
 But first, an introduction from a mutual acquaintance.

 You can scroll through it here, or download the PDF.